Keep in mind that new tanks are coming out on a daily basis and this guide will be updated regularly.

 Tanks with prebuilt coil inserts

-First off, the term sub-ohm (sub-ohming and sub-ohm vaping) are referring to having a coil resistance under 1 ohm.
-Vaping over 1 ohm is more for flavor and MTL style vaping with lower for direct lung vaping (clouds!).
+First off, the term sub-ohm (sub-ohming and sub-ohm vaping) used to refer to having a coil resistance under 1 ohm.
+Vaping over 1 ohm is more for flavor and MTL style.
+Vaping with lower resistance for direct lung vaping (clouds!).

-However, the term 'Sub-Ohm Tank' is now understood to mean a tank that has a prebuilt coil insert that has a low resistance, regardless of the type of wire (kanthal, nickel or otherwise).
+However, the term 'Sub-Ohm Tank' is now understood to mean a tank that has a pre-built coil insert that has a low resistance, regardless of the type of wire (kanthal, titanium or otherwise).

 Features that we want to see in a sub-ohm cloud tank: